wp-plugins/woocommerce-product-payments/readme.txt

 - product 1 to paypal
 - product 2 to paypal & creditcard
 Then both payment gateways are shown by checkout

+= More Information =

+For more information, feel free to visit the official website for this plugin: <a href="http://www.dreamfox.nl" target="_blank">Dreamfox</a>.

 == Screenshots ==